CongducPham/tutorials/README.md

 Gateway
 -------

-- **Low-cost-LoRa-GW-step-by-step.pdf** shows how you can build and configure the LoRa gateway with a Raspberry PI to start pushing data to the cloud. **For latest version, see D-GW-1 and D-GW-2 courses on http://diy.waziup.io**
+- **Low-cost-LoRa-GW-step-by-step.pdf** show how you can build and configure the LoRa gateway with a Raspberry PI to start pushing data to the cloud.
+This tutorial explains in more details the internals and architecture of the low-cost gateway **See also see D-GW-1 and D-GW-2 courses on [http://diy.waziup.io](http://diy.waziup.io/index.html#waziup_iot_courses)**

-- **Low-cost-LoRa-GW-web-admin.pdf** explains the web admin interface extension to easily configure and update your gateway. **For latest version, see D-GW-4 course on http://diy.waziup.io**
+- **Low-cost-LoRa-GW-web-admin.pdf** explains the web admin interface extension to easily configure and update your gateway. **For latest version, see D-GW-4 course on [http://diy.waziup.io](http://diy.waziup.io/index.html#waziup_iot_courses)**

 - **Low-cost-LoRa-GW-leaflet.pdf** is a leaflet summarizing the gateway side.

 - **Low-cost-LoRa-IoT-antennaCable.pdf** is a tutorial on how to assemble an antenna cable with SMA and/or N connectors to match your antenna and radio module connectors.
-This is mainly required when you want to use a higher gain antenna or when you want to place the antenna outdoor and have your gateway indoor to simplify deployment. **For latest version, see D-GW-3 course on http://diy.waziup.io**
+This is mainly required when you want to use a higher gain antenna or when you want to place the antenna outdoor and have your gateway indoor to simplify deployment. **For latest version, see D-GW-3 course on [http://diy.waziup.io](http://diy.waziup.io/index.html#waziup_iot_courses)**

-- **WAZIUP-Deployment-guidelines.pdf** describes some deployment issues and best practices when deploying IoT and gateways. **For latest version, see D-IOT-2 course on http://diy.waziup.io**
+- **WAZIUP-Deployment-guidelines.pdf** describes some deployment issues and best practices when deploying IoT and gateways. **For latest version, see D-IOT-2 course on [http://diy.waziup.io](http://diy.waziup.io/index.html#waziup_iot_courses)**

 Talks
 -----